-BSc (Hons) Environment, Food and Society with Foundation Year
+BSc (Hons) Environment, Food and Society (Foundation Year)

-Benefit from our strong relationships with leading food and farming businesses, policy makers from industry, and government and civil society organisations; as well as gaining access to the organisations directly involved in promoting sustainable food and farming.
+Benefit from our strong relationships with leading food and farming businesses, policy makers from industry, and government and civil society organisations; as well as gaining access to the organisations directly involved in promoting sustainable food, farming and environmental management.

 - You don’t have the grades for immediate entry onto a three-year course